Frequently asked questions

 -

-The duration of therapy varies for each individual and depends on your unique needs, goals, and progress.
+The duration of therapy varies for each individual and depends on your specific goals and progress.
 Some people find relief and achieve their objectives in a few months, while others may benefit from longer-term therapy.
-The decision to continue or conclude therapy is a collaborative process, and we can regularly assess your progress to ensure that the duration and focus of therapy align with your evolving needs and goals.
+The decision to continue or conclude therapy is a collaborative process, and your voice is honored as we assess the frequency and focus of your evolving needs and goals.

 Have more questions?
 Ready to get started?